Electrical, Business Tips

 Remember that pesky trade worker shortage, before the Covid-19 outbreak?
 That problem didn’t disappear overnight.

-Electrical contracting business owners, like others in the skilled trades, struggle to find qualified employees in a highly competitive climate.
+Electrical contracting business owners, like others in the skilled trades, struggle to find qualified employees in a climate rife with high demand.
 They also worry about investing time and money in training, only to see those electrical techs leave to go off on their own or work for another company.

-Focus instead on building a strong company foundation with a fully developed organizational chart, Mello says.
+Focus instead on building a strong company foundation in the first place, with a fully developed organizational chart, Mello says.
 That means creating clear job descriptions and expectations for every position, providing extensive training to set up every employee for success, and using performance pay as an incentive to help employees grow.

 “Some people say, ‘always be closing.’
 I say, ‘always be recruiting,’” says Mello, who gives employees $1,500 for referring a new hire.